 Organizing Engagement is an online publication dedicated to advancing knowledge, understanding, and practice at the intersection of education organizing, engagement, and equity.
-Our website collects ideas, models, strategies, policies, and research, and then shares them in the form of introductions, interviews, profiles, and other content.
+Our website collects ideas, models, strategies, policies, or research and shares them in the form of introductions, interviews, profiles, and other content.

 Our mission is to become a trusted online resource that makes a contribution to networking and democratizing knowledge in this vitally important field.
 We hope the website will be of use to local leaders, organizers, and practitioners, as well as the many nonprofits, institutions, advocates, and funders working in partnership and solidarity with them.
 To date, more than a hundred individuals and organizations have contributed to the development of the resources featured on the site.